bouydia/bouydia-youness-hiring-backend-test/README.md

 - [License](#license)

 ## Introduction
 Welcome to the REST API documentation.
-This API allows users to manage users and articles in a web application.
+This API allows users to manage thier articles in a web application.
 The API is built with Node.js and Express, and it follows RESTful principles.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: